 We said goodbye to the beautiful setting of Lhonak and walked down to Ghunsa.
 The weather was great; we quickly descended to Kangbachen through the boulder fields and moraines.
 In Kangabchen, I bought a carpet from the owner of the lodge for 8,000 RS (original asking price was 15,000) where we stayed on the way up.
 I also photographed the Polish Kangbechen drum.
 After a good lunch by the river we arrived in Ghunsa (20km).

-We are staying in the Snow Leopard hotel with Dalai Lama overlooking me from the photo above the bed as I sleep.
+We are staying in the Snow Leopard hotel with Dalai Lama looking over me with his angelic smile from the photo above the bed as I sleep.
 I had a warm bucket shower and is feels great to be clean.
 I am starting to look forward to the end.

 In Ghunsa I went to see an interesting Nepalese guy who mans a collection of remote cameras in the mountains above the village.
 The cameras are used for research of the Himalayan snow leopard.
 One of his cameras caught a black panther that has never been seen at these altitudes.
 It was very interesting.